 - Minimal or no hymen, even in the absence of vaginal penetration!
 Despite it being quite common, there is no explanation for it; bike riding or gymnastics are not the cause…

 Imperforate and rigid hymens require a hymenectomy, a simple procedure during which the hymen is removed.
 When it comes to an intact hymen, of our thousands of patients treated, we encountered only 4 women that needed surgical intervention due to hymenal abnormality that restricted vaginal penetration.

 An intact elastic hymen will respond to vaginal penetration, may it be a finger, tampon, gyno exam, or intercourse.
 There may be initial discomfort and/or bleeding, but not necessarily as not all hymens react the same.
-So, when it comes to intercourse, do not assume that the first-time will be painful or bloody!
+When it comes to intercourse, do not assume that the first time will be painful or bloody!

-Note: the presence of a hymen cannot be established just by looking at the vaginal opening.
+Note: The presence of the hymen cannot be established just by looking at the vaginal opening.
 Clinicians who attempt a gynecologic exam inationon a woman with vaginismus will often interpret her tight (and anxious!) vaginal opening as an intact hymen and offer a hymenectomy as a solution… Remember: a digital (finger) exam is necessary to arrive at a definitive conclusion!